Rules, Regulations, and Benefits: Why people get security camera systems

 Whether it is to see how a pet or relative is doing or to make sure employees are being productive, checking in remotely is one of the top reasons people buy security cameras.

-If being able to check in remotely is your primary motivation, here's some things that you want to do:
+If being able to check-in remotely is your primary motivation, here are some things that you want to do:

 - Be glad, since almost every camera system has this feature.